Ridalor/Customer/docs/usage.md

 _If you want to jump to the code example, click [here](#full-example)_

-When referring to address, it is the following:
+__When referring to address, it is the following:__
 * If you are using docker toolbox, the address is  http://192.168.99.100:5052/
 * If you are using the new docker, the address is  http://127.0.0.1:5052/

-> If you have any issues or something is unclear, please contact Group 5 in the group classes or on slack(Bjørnar/Martin).
+> If you have any issues or something is unclear, please check out [FAQ](/faq.md) or contact Group 5 in the group classes or on slack(Bjørnar/Martin).

 ## Getting information about the Customer